Interpolation and Extrapolation Statements equivalent to the Riemann Hypothesis: Extrapolation and improvements

 \begin{remark} We wrote the above results in terms of the density of the family of functions $\Phi =\left\{ \sum\limits_{k=1}^{n}c_{n_{k}}\rho \left( \frac{1}{ a_{n_{k}}x}\right) :\sum\limits_{k=1}^{n}c_{n_{k}}\rho \left( \frac{1}{ a_{n_{k}}}\right) =0\right\} _{a_{n_{k}}\geq 1}$ but we could have used instead $\Phi _{0}=\left\{ \sum\limits_{k=1}^{n}c_{n_{k}}\rho \left( \frac{1 }{n_{k}x}\right) :\sum\limits_{k=1}^{n}c_{n_{k}}\rho \left( \frac{1}{n_{k}} \right) =0\right\} _{n_{k}\in \mathbb{N}}$ taking into account that, as we have already mentioned, L. B\'{a}ez-Duarte proved that $\overline{\Phi _{0}} ^{L^{2}}=\overline{\Phi }^{L^{2}}$. \end{remark}

 \begin{remark} A remarkable point is that actually we have a large family of criteria, depending on which tempered function $M\left( \theta \right) $ is picked.
 Some of them sharper than those in corollary \ref{NBC}.
-Let \'{} s also observe that for the constant function $M\left( \theta \right) \equiv 1$, which is trivially tempered, we recover the original Nyman-Beurling criterion for the Riemann Hypothesis, let \'{} s see the instructive details: \end{remark}
+Let's also observe that for the constant function $M\left( \theta \right) \equiv 1$, which is trivially tempered, we recover the original Nyman-Beurling criterion for the Riemann Hypothesis, let's see the instructive details: \end{remark}

 If $M\left( \theta \right) =1$ it is

 where $\rho ^{\ast }\left( t\right) =\inf\limits_{\theta \in \left( 0,1\right) }\rho _{\theta }\left( t\right) =\inf\limits_{\theta \in \left( 0,1\right) }t^{\theta }=\min \{1,t\}$ being $\rho _{\theta }\left( t\right) =t^{\theta }$ the characteristic function of the functors $\overline{A} _{\theta ,q,K}$.
 The last equality: $\Delta _{0<\theta <1}\left( \overline{A} _{\theta ,\infty ,K}\right) =A_{\rho ^{\ast },\infty ,K}$, due to Jawerth and Milman, follows easily from a "Fubini argument" (cf. \cite{AL} theorem 2.11).
 Then using this and \ref{L12b} we have